nnmfnwl/dexsetup.cli.installer/README.md

-## dexsetup.cli.installer

 ### About
-  * [dexsetup](https://github.com/nnmfnwl/dexsetup?tab=readme-ov-file#step-by-step-setup-tutorial) installer with simple command line interface
+  * **dexsetup.cli.installer** is simple interactive command line installer for [dexsetup](https://github.com/nnmfnwl/dexsetup?tab=readme-ov-file#step-by-step-setup-tutorial)

 ### Summary
   1. Install `mandatory packages` and `reconfigure user for ability to use tor`.
-  2. Download or update `DEXSETUP` to lastest version.
+  2. Download or update `DEXSETUP` to latest version.
   3. Choose which `CLI` and `GUI` `dependency packages` to install.
   4. Choose which `wallets and wallets profiles` to install and configure.
   5. Setup `DEXBOT` and generate all `default trading strategies` from templates.